c4arl0s/10DistributedWorkflows/README.md

 hint: See the 'Note about fast-forwards' in 'git push --help' for details.
 ```

-As you can see, and if you remember the creation a README file, the origin and the local is not the same, to overwrite what you have in you local repository pass the -f flag to pussh to force the push command.
+As you can see, and if you remember the creation a **README** file, the origin and the local is not the same, to overwrite what you have in you local repository pass the -f flag to push to force the push command.

 ```console
 Thu Jun 18 ~/iOS/RysGitTutorialRepository/.git